parse_url

 -

-Specify one of PHP_URL_SCHEME
+Specify one of PHP_URL_SCHEME,

-, PHP_URL_QUERY
+PHP_URL_PATH, PHP_URL_QUERY

-to retrieve just a specific
+or PHP_URL_FRAGMENT to retrieve just a specific

 URL component as a string (except when

-is given, in which case the return
+PHP_URL_PORT is given, in which case the return

 value will be an integer).